A Lesson to Learn: Expion360 Inc. (XPON)

-Expion360 Inc. (NASDAQ:XPON) went up by 161.58% from its latest closing price compared to the recent 1-year high of $11.29.
-The company’s stock price has collected -14.57% of loss in the last five trading sessions.
+Expion360 Inc. (NASDAQ:XPON) went up by 139.19% from its latest closing price compared to the recent 1-year high of $11.29.
+The company’s stock price has collected 115.60% of gains in the last five trading sessions.

 Is It Worth Investing in Expion360 Inc. (NASDAQ :XPON) Right Now?